Generic Name: carbamazepine (oral) (kar ba MAZ e peen)

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Taking carbamazepine with other drugs that make you sleepy or slow your breathing can increase these effects.
-Ask your doctor before taking carbamazepine with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using Tegretol XR with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety, depression, or seizures.

 More about Tegretol XR (carbamazepine)

 - Side Effects

 - Dosage Information

 - Drug Images

 - Drug Interactions

 - 21 Reviews